andre-amato/CarentalMVP/README.md

 **IMPORTANT NOTE:**
 Before running Cypress tests, always restart Docker!
 The populated database can cause errors in testing.
-Restart with these commands:
+For restart, open a new terminal and run with these commands:

 ```bash
 docker-compose down
 docker-compose up
 ```

-Now, in a other terminal:
+Now, in a new terminal:

 ```bash
 npx cypress open
 ```

 Click on E2E testing, select one of the suggested Cypress Browsers (Google Chrome or Electron)

+In the Cypress UI, choose the US1 or US2
+(remember that the test uses the database within Docker, so, if needed to redo the test, restart docker like the example above!)

 ##### US1.cy.js Test Flow: